-The IPA proposes the following timeline for the Minimum Equity Standard Compliance Plan.
-Implementation will be divided into two phases:
+The IPA will follow the timeline below for implementation of the Minimum Equity Standard Compliance Plan.
+Implementation will be divided into three phases:

-- 1) Compliance Plan Initial Education (4th quarter 2022) - Educational webinar to include review of Compliance Plan standards, submittals, corrective actions, and final approval - 2) Compliance Plan Training (1st quarter 2023) - Distribution of application materials and training for applicants - 3) Compliance Plan Initial Applications (2nd quarter 2023) - Applicants can begin submitting Compliance Plans prior to the launch of the Equity Accountability System requirements on June 1, 2023
+- 1. Compliance Plan Initial Education (3rd and 4th quarters 2022) - Educational webinar to include review of Compliance Plan standards, submittals, corrective actions, and final approval - 2.
+Compliance Plan Training (1st quarter 2023) - Distribution of application materials and training for applicants - 3.
+Compliance Plan Initial Applications (2nd quarter 2023) - Applicants can begin submitting Compliance Plans prior to the June 1, 2023 launch of the Equity Accountability System requirements